Apply to become a Notary Public by Mail - Faster option Search Michigan Notaries

 Pontiac, MI 48341

 - We are experiencing high call volumes.
 If you cannot reach an agent, please be patient and continue to call.
-You will not be able to leave a message.
-Phones are being answered between 9:00 a.m. and 4:30 p.m.
+There is also an option to leave a message.
+Phones are being answered between 8:30 a.m. and 4:30 p.m.

-- To schedule an appointment and for all questions for the Vital Records Office please call 248-858-0571.
+- To schedule an appointment and for all questions for the Vital Records Office, call 248-858-0571.
 Appointments are limited.
 Please reserve in-person transactions for urgent matters only.

-- You may contact us with any questions at
+- You may also contact us with questions at

 Notary Public Commission applications are available through the Oakland County Clerk's Office.
 Complete notary responsibilities and application information are also available through the State of Michigan website.